-1. A I Descri ption of the Project and the nature of assets being developed, including: its proximity to church uses and structures. scope of construction or renovations being considered description of land or building to be devoted to the project, including square footage and topography; a map or plot plan will be very helpful, evidence of Zoning Compatibility or Plan to achieve the required zoning variances what physical, financial and professional assets the congregation has to devote to the project how the project is compatible with church use and the congregation's mission how the project will be financed, a description of profit or non-profit partners, if any, and the development entity including a letter of intent to enter into a partnership or other entity to pursue the project a plan for use of proceeds from the development 2.
-A сору of the following is to be included in the packet: □ the most recently completed fiscal year and current year financial statements (Balance Sheet and Income & Expense) the most recently completed property audit (if one has been done) items to the Diocesan offices for review and response.
-If an initial assent is provided, please provide an update and e xpansion of the information in 1, as well as the following: 3.
-Pro visior n of Due Diligence Materials: Phase I Environmental Study of the site and if an existing building, a Hazardous Materials Survey (identifying lead paint, asbestos containing materials, PCBs, radon, etc.) A detailed description of any proposed partnership arrangement, if any, and information about the experience and financial resources of the partner organization Schematic design of the development Letter of intent, term sheet or commitment letter from lender(s) or other funders, if available.
-Other evidence that the congregation has the professional and financial capacity to undertake the project, including a description of the development team (architect, engineers, attorneys, etc.) as well as plans for contingency funds, funds for predevelopment costs and soft costs of the development Sources and Uses of Funds and proposed Operating Pro Forma once the project is operational A management plan for the property once occupied.
-1 Co nfirme ation that you have met the following canonical requirements and that such documentation is on file at ate Diocesan offices: ☐ That the most recent annual audit has been received and accepted by the Diocesan offices ☐ That the most recent Parochial Report been filed ☐ That your Assessment payment is current ☐ That all other financial obligations you may have are current, i.e. Stokes Loan, clergy pension, health insurance, etc.
+1. A Desc riptio of the Project and the nature of assets being developed, including: its proximity to church uses and structures. pe of construction or renovations being considered des cription of land or building to be devoted to the project, including square footage and topography; app or plot plan will be very helpful, dence of Zoning Compatibility or Plan to achieve the required zoning variances at physical, financial and professional assets the congregation has to devote to the project v the project is compatible with church use and the congregation's mission dev w the project will be financed, a description of profit or non-profit partners, if any, and the relopment entity including a letter of intent to enter into a partnership or other entity to pursue the - ject ı ар lan for use of proceeds from the development 2.
+A cop y of th e following is to be included in the packet: the most recently completed fiscal year and current year financial statements (Balance Sheet and Income & Expense) the most recently completed property audit (if one has been done) Submit the se iten is to the Diocesan offices for review and response.
+If an initial assent is provided, please provide an sion of the information in 1, as well as the following: 3.
+Provisi on of l Due Diligence Materials: Dh. ase I Environmental Study of the site and if an existing building, a Hazardous Materials Survey (id entifying lead paint, asbestos containing materials, PCBs, radon, etc.) exp letailed description of any proposed partnership arrangement, if any, and information about the berience and financial resources of the partner organization nematic design of the development Otl pro ter of intent, term sheet or commitment letter from lender(s) or other funders, if available.
+Her evidence that the congregation has the professional and financial capacity to undertake the ject, including a description of the development team (architect, engineers, attorneys, etc.) as well plans for contingency funds, funds for predevelopment costs and soft costs of the development urces and Uses of Funds and proposed Operating Pro Forma once the project is operational nanagement plan for the property once occupied.
+1 Confin nation that you have mot the following conceived requirements and that such documentation is on file at that you have met the following canonical requirements and that such documentation is on file at Diocesan offices: That the most recent annual audit has been received and accepted by the Diocesan offices That the most recent Parochial Report been filed That your Assessment payment is current That all other financial obligations you may have are current, i.e. Stokes Loan, clergy pension, health insurance, etc.